-Students may receive an Opportunity Grant for up to four years (12 quarters or 8 semesters) of full-time enrollment, providing they maintain satisfactory academic progress, continue to meet eligibility and award requirements, and file a new FAFSA each year.
+Students may receive an Opportunity Grant for up to four years (12 quarters or 8 semesters) of full-time enrollment, providing they maintain satisfactory academic progress and file a new FAFSA each year.
 Awards are prorated for half-time enrollment.
 Students enrolled in courses of study leading to degrees in theology, divinity, or religious education are not eligible.

 Six Steps to Improve Your Chances of Being Awarded an Oregon Opportunity Grant:

-- File your FAFSA as soon as possible after January 1.
+- File your FAFSA as soon as possible after January 1 and well before the published priority deadline.
 Estimate your prior-year income and taxes, and update your FAFSA with actual numbers after you file your tax return.

 - If you are a first-time student, be sure you complete the application process for admission to at least one Oregon public or private nonprofit college/university and apply for financial aid.